Maercoli/Heroku-App-Visualization-for-Real-Estate-Market-and-Covid-19/README.md

 # Heroku App - Visualization for Real Estate Market and Covid-19

-Group Members:
--	Marina Ercoli
--	Jorge Arriola Villafuerte
--	Ulisses Pinto
--	Monica Lin
--	Emilia Lubanska – Oledzka

 ## Background: GTA Real Estate Market vs Covid

-The goal of this project was to create an app and deploy it using Flask and Heroku!
+The goal of this project was to create an application and deploy it using Flask and Heroku!

 Taking advantage of the data sets that we had transformed and loaded in a previous project, this time we wanted to create a data visualization to allow users to see: